Grand Forks County, North Dakota

 Grand Forks County is a county in the U.S. state of North Dakota.
-As of the 2020 census, its population was 73,170, making it the third-most populous county in North Dakota.
-Its county seat and largest community is Grand Forks.
+As of the 2020 census, the population was 73,170, and was estimated to be 73,771 in 2024, making it the third-most populous county in North Dakota.
+The county seat and the largest city is Grand Forks.

 History

 Using territory annexed from Pembina County, the Dakota Territory legislature created Grand Forks County on January 4, 1873.
 Its governing structure was not established at that time, nor was the territory attached to another county for administrative and judicial purposes.
 The government was organized on March 2, 1875.

 The county's boundaries were altered in 1875, 1881, and 1883.
 It has retained its present boundary since 1883.

-Grand Forks County is included in the Grand Forks, ND-MN Metropolitan Statistical Area.
+Grand Forks County is included in the Greater Grand Forks (officially the Grand Forks, ND-MN Metropolitan Statistical Area).

 Geography

+According to the United States Census Bureau, the county has a total area of 1439.418 sqmi, of which 1436.216 sqmi is land and 3.202 sqmi (0.22%) is water.
+It is the 17th largest county in North Dakota by total area.

 Grand Forks County lies on the east side of North Dakota.
-Its east boundary line abuts the west boundary line of the state of Minnesota (across the Red River).
+Its eastern boundary line abuts the west boundary line of the state of Minnesota (across the Red River).
 The Red River flows northward along the county's east border, on its way to Lake Winnipeg and Hudson Bay.
-The Forest River flows easterly and northerly across the upper western part of the county.
+The Forest River flows eastward and northward across the upper western part of the county.